WHAT WE DO

 - Education about mental health symptoms, causes and treatment options

-- Development of ideas and solutions to combat depression and anxiety, and reduce teen suicide
+- Youth-driven development of ideas, solutions and activities to combat depression and anxiety, and help reduce teen suicide

-- Data collection and assimilation to share with legislators, school and community leaders and parents
+- Data collection and dissemination to share with legislators, school and community leaders and parents to help affect change and ultimately reduce teen suicide

 WHAT OUTCOMES DO WE WANT?